baloo/kibana-authentication/README.md

-# Authentication of elasticsearch with kibana
+# Authentication of elasticsearch with kibana3

 ```
 vagrant up